Embracing A New Population

 American-Luxembourgers: Who Are The Applicants?

 A lot of the applicants are three to four generations removed from their Luxembourg ancestor.
-The applicants still live predominately in the Northern Midwest – especially Minnesota.
-In addition, you can find concentrations in Washington, California, Texas, and Florida.
+The largest concentration of applicants still lives in the Northern Midwest.

 Where Applicants Live Today

 Hover over the map to see where American Luxembourgers live today.